Bellringing at St Mary’s, Acton

 The bells are inscribed as follows:

-By the late 19th Century, women began to take up bell ringing.
-Miss Alice White of Basingstoke was the first woman to complete a full peal in 1896.
+By the late 19th Century, women began to take up bell ringing with Miss Alice White of Basingstoke being the first woman to complete a full peal in 1896.
 As more women became interested, the Ladies Guild of Change Ringers was formed in 1912.

 The six bells in Acton Church tower require a band of six ringers.
-A band of six lady ringers assembled to ring the bells for the Queen’s Platinum Jubilee on Friday 3 June 2022.
-It was an experienced band.
-Learning to ring can take several years to develop the skills necessary to ring church bells competently.
-Together, the band of six women who rang for Her Majesty’s Platinum Jubilee, has a total of over 160 years of bell ringing experience and they range in age from their twenties to their seventies, proving that ringing can be for anyone.
+It can take several years to develop the skills necessary to ring church bells competently.
+Together, the band of six women who rang for Her Majesty Queen Elizabeth II’s Platinum Jubilee, had a total of over 160 years of bell ringing experience and they ranged in age from their twenties to their seventies, proving that ringing can be for anyone.
 Some started learning to ring at a very young age and others much older with one ringer not starting until she was in her sixties.

 Chris Owen-Roberts 10th June 2022